 For radioactive waste, this means isolating or diluting it such that the rate or concentration of any radionuclides returned to the biosphere is harmless.
-A time in this case plays a very important role, since radioactivity naturally decays over time.
-The radioactive decay of certain number of atoms (mass) is exponential in time.
+Time, in this case, plays a very important role since radioactivity naturally decays over time.
+The radioactive decay of a certain number of atoms (mass) is exponential in time.
 The rate of nuclear decay is also measured in terms of half-lives.
 The half-life is the amount of time it takes for a given isotope to lose half of its radioactivity.
 If a radioisotope has a half-life of 14 days, half of its atoms will have decayed within 14 days.
 In 14 more days, half of that remaining half will decay, and so on.
-Half lives range from millionths of a second for highly radioactive fission products to billions of years for long-lived materials (such as naturally occurring uranium).
+Half-lives range from millionths of a second for highly radioactive fission products to billions of years for long-lived materials (such as naturally occurring uranium).
 Notice that short half lives go with large decay constants.
-Radioactive material with a short half life is much more radioactive (at the time of production) but will obviously lose its radioactivity rapidly.
-No matter how long or short the half life is, after seven half lives have passed, there is less than 1 percent of the initial activity remaining.
+Radioactive material with a short half-life is much more radioactive (at the time of production) but will lose its radioactivity rapidly.
+No matter how long or short the half-life is after seven half-lives have passed, there is less than 1 percent of the initial activity remaining.

-To achieve this, practically all radioactive waste is contained and managed, with some clearly needing deep and permanent disposal.
-Current approaches to managing radioactive waste have been segregation and storage for short-lived waste, near-surface disposal for low and some intermediate level waste, and deep burial or partitioning / transmutation for the high-level waste.
+Practically all radioactive waste is contained and managed, with some clearly needing deep and permanent disposal to achieve this.
+Current approaches to managing radioactive waste have been segregation and storage for short-lived waste, near-surface disposal for low and some intermediate level waste, and deep burial or partitioning/transmutation for high-level waste.
 From nuclear power generation, unlike all other forms of thermal electricity generation, all waste is regulated – none is allowed to cause pollution.

-Radioactive waste dangers are determined by many factors, since it is very important to note that there are many types of radiation.
+Radioactive waste dangers are determined by many factors since it is important to note that there are many types of radiation.
 Dangers are usually determined by:

 - Type of Radiation.
-Unstable isotopes decay spontaneously through various radioactive decay pathways, most commonly alpha decay, beta decay, gamma decay or electron capture.
-We have to take into account to which type of radiation (and its energy) are you exposed.
-For example, alpha radiation tend to travel only a short distance and do not penetrate very far into tissue if at all.
-Therefore, alpha radiation is sometimes treated as non-hazardous, since it cannot penetrate surface layers of human skin.
-This is naturally true, but this is not valid for internal exposure by alpha radionuclides.
+Unstable isotopes decay spontaneously through various radioactive decay pathways, most commonly alpha decay, beta decay, gamma decay, or electron capture.
+We must consider which type of radiation (and its energy) you are exposed to.
+For example, alpha radiation travels only a short distance and does not penetrate very far into a tissue, if at all.
+Therefore, alpha radiation is sometimes treated as non-hazardous since it cannot penetrate the surface layers of human skin.
+This is naturally true, but this is not valid for internal exposure to alpha radionuclides.
 When inhaled or ingested, alpha radiation is much more dangerous than other types of radiation.
-In short, the biological damage from high-LET radiation (alpha particles, protons or neutrons) is much greater than that from low-LET radiation (gamma rays).
+In short, the biological damage from high-LET radiation (alpha particles, protons, or neutrons) is much greater than that from low-LET radiation (gamma rays).

 - Intensity.
-Intensity of ionizing radiation is a key factor, which determines health effects from being exposed to any radiation.
-It is similar as being exposed to heat radiation from a fire (in fact, it is also transferred by photons).
-If you are too close to a fire, the intensity of thermal radiation is high and you can get burned.
-If you are at the right distance, you can withstand there without any problems and moreover it is comfortable.
-If you are too far from heat source, the insufficiency of heat can also hurt you.
-This analogy, in a certain sense, can be applied to radiation also from ionizing radiation sources.
-We must note that, radiation is all around us.
-We are continually exposed to natural background radiation and it seems to be without any problem.
+The intensity of ionizing radiation is a key factor determining the health effects of exposure to radiation.
+It is similar to being exposed to heat radiation from a fire (in fact, it is also transferred by photons).
+If you are too close to a fire, the intensity of thermal radiation is high, and you can get burned.
+If you are at the right distance, you can withstand it without any problems, and it is comfortable.
+If you are too far from a heat source, the insufficiency of heat can also hurt you.
+In a certain sense, this analogy can be applied to radiation from ionizing radiation sources.
+We must note that radiation is all around us, and we are continually exposed to natural background radiation, which seems to be without any problem.

 - Chemical properties of the radioactive material.
-Chemical properties are key factor for possible internal exposure.
-For example, Sr-90, Ra-226 and Pu-239 are radionuclides known as bone-seeking radionuclides.
+Chemical properties are a key factor for possible internal exposure.
+For example, Sr-90, Ra-226, and Pu-239 are radionuclides known as bone-seeking radionuclides.
 These radionuclides have long biological half-lives and are serious internal hazards.
-Once deposited in bone, they remain there essentially unchanged in amount during the lifetime of the individual.
-These radioactive chemical elements have to be isolated from the environment as long as they are radioactive.
-On the other hand, in case of artificial tritium ingestion or inhalation, a biological half-time of tritium is 10 days for HTO and 40 days for OBT (organically bound tritium) formed from HTO in the body of adults.
+Once deposited in bone, they remain unchanged in amount during the individual’s lifetime.
+These radioactive chemical elements must be isolated from the environment as long as they are radioactive.
+On the other hand, in the case of artificial tritium ingestion or inhalation, a biological half-time of tritium is 10 days for HTO and 40 days for OBT (organically bound tritium) formed from HTO in the body of adults.

 As a result, radioactive waste management assumes different approaches for different types of radioactive waste.